 Bless Me, Ultima is a beautifully written novel by Rudolfo Anaya.
 This coming-of-age classic takes place during World War II in New Mexico and chronicles the growing pains of Antonio Juan Márez y Luna.
 Although most of the novel is written in English, the characters—most of which are Hispanic—primarily speak Spanish.
 When Spanish is used, it is with choice words or phrases, giving a lyrical embellishment to the narration while showcasing culture, character personalities, and themes.
 Anaya uses some words interchangeably; sometimes he will use the Spanish version and other times the English version.
 However, certain words are kept mostly in Spanish and may be pivotal in understanding the themes of Bless Me, Ultima.
 These words are: llano, curandera, and bruja.

 The main character, Antonio, lives with his mother, father, and two sisters in the rocky area between the town and the llano, or open plain.
 This physical space is symbolic as Bless Me, Ultima narrates Antonio’s struggle between his mother’s dreams and his father’s dreams, his childhood and becoming a man, and the laws of the Church and the spirituality of native teachings.
 Antonio describes the llano with the heart of poet, illustrating his love for nature and his freedom in childhood.
 The llano is also symbolic of his father’s people, vasqueros (cowboys).
 They come from the llano and are wild and free on the open range.
-“Even after the big rancheros and the tejanos came and fenced the beautiful llano, he and those like him continued to work there, I guess because only in that wide expanse of land and sky could they feel the freedom their spirits needed.”
-(Anaya 1999) The llano is where Antonio communes with the magic of the earth, learned from Ultima, and where he seeks understanding he cannot gather from the church in town.
+The llano is where Antonio communes with the magic of the earth, learned from Ultima, and where he seeks understanding he cannot gather from the church in town.
 In the novel, llano is never translated into English, as if marking the word as a scared and magical symbol.
 Instead, Anaya creates an understanding of the llano through his descriptive storytelling.

 The word “witch” is used minimally in the novel.
 The term bruja is used most often instead.
 Anaya also used brujeria and witchcraft interchangeably, helping to give context for those who may not be familiar with the term.
 In the novel, Antonio and Ultima go up against the dark magic of three burja sisters and their sinister father.
 Although Ultima and the sisters both deal in magical craft, Anaya successfully portrays them as different entities through Antonio’s descriptions and thoughts.